 Sequence-of-returns risk means that the first years of retirement are critical to long-term success.
 While the “4% rule” provides a benchmark, flexible guardrail approaches often prove more durable during market ups and downs.

-This layout shields short-term expenses while letting other assets compound over time.
+This structure helps protect your immediate needs while giving the rest of your money time to grow.
 Alternatively, a total-return approach with structured rebalancing treats the entire portfolio as one diversified income engine.
 Each approach can fit if it aligns with your financial goals, spending patterns, and tolerance for risk.

-Retirement Investment Planning Strategies in Springfield, MA
+Building an Investment Strategy for Retirement Financial Planning in Springfield, MA

 Retirement Financial Planning in Your 20s–30s